tillmzw/cos/content/locations/barovia.md

 The duchy of Barovia is under the rule of {{% mdref strahd-of-zarovich "Lord Strahd" %}} since hundreds of years.

+{{% mdimage "/cos/map-barovia.png" "Map of Barovia, as drawn by Urvin Martikov"  %}}

 ## Village

 The village of Barovia is a dilapidated village, seemingly on the brink of abandonment.
 It is also home of {{% mdref ismark-kolyanovich %}}, {{% mdref ireena-kolyana %}}, {{% mdref father-donavich %}}, {{% mdref mad-mary %}} and a few other villagers.